Outdoor activitiesin the Northern Territory

 In the stunning Nitmiluk Gorge (Katherine) a range of on-the-water tours are available, including a Dawn Tour to see the surroundings spring to life as the sun rises, the NitNit Dreaming 2 Gorge Tour, or the Timeless Land 3 Gorge Tour operating throughout the day, or the Nabilil Dreaming Sunset Dinner Tour – a candlelit dinner of local produce cooked on board.

 In Kakadu, cruise the famous Yellow Water billabong.
 Any time, from sunrise through to sunset gives you a front row seat to the crocodiles, birds and fish that make the billabong their home.
-Take a 1.5 hour cruise or a 2 hour cruise to experience this incredible habitat.
+Take a 2 hour cruise to experience this incredible habitat.
 Also in the park close to Cahills Crossing, the Guluyambi Cultural Cruise shares the wonder of the East Alligator River in a fully authentic cultural experience.

-Of course, if you are going out on the water anywhere in the Top End, always be Crocwise and take notice of all warning signs.
+Of course, if you’re going out on the water anywhere in the Top End, always be Crocwise and take notice of all warning signs.

 The Territory abounds with amazing spots to swim.